A colostomy takes time to get used to. These questions and answers will help.

-- Always carry a spare colostomy pouch with you in case you experience unexpected problems.
+Always carry a spare colostomy pouch with you in case you have unexpected problems.

-- Keep extra closure clips with you in the event yours drops or breaks.
-A rubber band or binder clip can be used in an emergency.
+Keep extra closure clips with you in case yours drops or breaks.
+You can use a rubber band or binder clip in an emergency.

 How Should I Travel With a Colostomy Pouch?